-Samsung is clearly marketing this as a premium device which will be available in limited quantities.
+Samsung is clearly marketing this as a premium device that will be available in limited quantities.
 They called it a luxury device multiple times at the unpacked event clearly suggesting it’s not for everyone.
-By the way, it’s amazing how a first generation product looks so clean and seamless.
+By the way, it’s amazing how a first-generation product looks so clean and seamless.

 The device looks premium and clean.
 The one thing that I don’t appreciate though is the notch.
 I don’t understand the reason for it.
 They could’ve gone with a pill-shaped cutout like on the Galaxy S10+ but instead, they went with this.
 I guess it has to do with the display itself.

 Since it’s not glass, maybe it’s not possible to drill a hole in it.
 I don’t know, I’m just guessing.
 Maybe we have to wait a little more to find out the exact reason but yeah, this notch is a huge disappointment.
 There’s no headphone jack either.